Moka App Review 2024

 • Fees

-• Account Options
+• Number of Account Types

 • Simplicity

-Moka (Mylo) Review Summary:
+Moka (Formerly Mylo) Review Summary:

-In our Moka app review, you’ll find out exactly how Moka works, what features it offers, and how it compares to other automated investing services.
+In our Moka app review, you’ll find out how Moka works, what features it offers, and how it compares to other automated investing services.

 Pros

-• Free and easy to set up and use
+• Easy to set up and use

 • Useful way to utilize your spare change